Sigrid Undset: Catholicism

 In Norway, Undset's conversion to Catholicism was not only considered sensational; it was scandalous.
 It was also noted abroad, where her name was becoming known through the international success of Kristin Lavransdatter.
 At the time, there were very few practicing Catholics in Norway, which was an almost exclusively Lutheran country.
 Anti-Catholicism was widespread not only among the Lutheran clergy, but through large sections of the population.
-Likewise, there was just as much anti-Catholic scorn among the Norwegian intelligentsia, many of whom were adherents of socialism and communism The attacks against her faith and character were quite vicious at times, with the result that Undset's literary gifts were aroused in response.
-For many years, she participated in the public debate, going out of her way to defend the Catholic Church.
+Likewise, there was just as much anti-Catholic scorn among the Norwegian intelligentsia, many of whom were adherents of socialism and communism.
+The attacks against her faith and character were quite vicious at times, with the result that Undset's literary gifts were aroused in response.

+For many years, she participated in the public debate, going out of her way to introduce the ongoing Catholic literary revival into Norwegian literature.
 In response, she was swiftly dubbed "The Mistress of Bjerkebæk" and "The Catholic Lady".

+Undset's essays about Elizabethan era English Catholic martyrs Margaret Clitherow and Robert Southwell were collected and published in Stages on the Road.
+Furthermore, Undset's Saga of Saints told the whole of Norwegian history through the lives of Norwegian Saints and Venerables.

+In May 1928, Undset travelled to England and visited G. K. Chesterton and Hilaire Belloc, both of whose writings she would soon translate into Norwegian.
+According to legend, Undset once walked into the office of the manager of the monolithic Aschehoug publishing company.
+Undset then threw a copy of Chesterton's The Everlasting Man on the manager's desk and exclaimed, "This is the best book ever written!
+It has to be translated into Norwegian!"
+Whether or not the story is merely apocryphal, Undset's own translation of The Everlasting Man was published in 1931.